philyboysmith/wsrt/content/collections/pages/the-river-arun.md

         content:
           -
             type: text
-            text: "Labelled one of the fastest flowing rivers in England, the Arun is also tidal up to Pallingham Quay near Petworth - 41 kms upstream from the sea.
+            text: "Labelled one of the fastest flowing rivers in England, the Arun is also tidal up to Pallingham Quay near Wisborough Green - 41 kms upstream from the sea.
 Once known as the ‘Trisantonis’ in Roman times, roughly translating to ‘the wanderer’ probably due to the river meandering across the landscape, the Arun was once used to transport goods by boat.\_\_"
       -
         type: paragraph
         content: